monarch-initiative/mondo/docs/editors-guide/import-terms-for-logical-axioms.md

 These workflows for adding classes from external ontologies (i.e., GO or CHEBI), which is much more streamlined compared to [MIREOTing](https://github.com/obophenotype/human-phenotype-ontology/wiki/Editor-Guide#mireoting).

+_Last updated 27-Mar-2024_
+### Preferred Instructions

+1. Open the `src/ontology/imports/manual_seed.txt`
+2. Add the IRI of the term(s) you want to add to this document, and save
+    - you can add any IRI, e.g. gene, NCBITaxon,...
+3. In the Terminal, run: `export "MEMORY_GB=15"`
+4. Then run import: `sh run.sh make refresh-merged`
+    - All the imports will be updated, which means that you might see changes in your GitHub diff in the following files
+        - `src/ontology/imports/*_terms.txt`
+        - `src/ontology/imports/merged_import.owl`
+    - The terms added in the "manual_seed.txt" will be added to the appropriate import (e.g human genes will be added to hgnc_terms.txt; NCBITaxon will be added to ncbitaxom_terms.txt), and removed from the "manual_seed.txt" after the import refresh has run.
+5. Edit in Protege, the new terms should be available for logical definitions.

+**Note when adding a new NCBITaxon**
+Check if the new NCBI Taxon identifier(s) exist in [https://github.com/obophenotype/ncbitaxon/blob/master/subsets/taxon-subset-ids.txt](https://github.com/obophenotype/ncbitaxon/blob/master/subsets/taxon-subset-ids.txt).
+    - if the identifiers are not in the file, create a PR in this repo to include the new identifiers
+    Note: this file contains CURIEs (not IRIs) so the identifier should be added in this format `NCBITaxon:1`

+This additional step is needed since we are not using NCBI Taxon directly, but the OBO slim, and this file is the seed of the NCBITaxon slim.

+### Alternate instructions

+#### Add classes from external ontologies using a Text Editor

+1. Close Protege
+1. Checkout master
+1. Create a new branch
+1. Open mondo-edit.obo with a text editor like Sublime or TextEdit
+1. Add axiom in mondo-edit.obo *text file*
+1. **For example:**  relationship: disease_has_basis_in_dysfunction_of http://identifiers.org/hgnc/129
+1. Save text file
+1. open mondo-edit.obo in Protege
+1. File -> save as (obo format, save as mondo-edit.obo)
+1. Replace existing file
+1. Check diff
+1. Commit/Push

+#### Add classes from external ontologies using Protege

+1. Select 'owl:Thing'
+1. Add a new class
+paste the full iri in the 'Name:' field, for example, http://purl.obolibrary.org/obo/CHEBI_50906.
+1. hit 'OK'
+1. Now you can use this term, for example to construct logical axioms.
+The next time the imports are refreshed, the metadata (labels, definitions, etc) for this term is imported from the respective external source ontology and becomes visible in mondo-edit.obo.
+1. See instructions on how to remake the imports file [here](../developer-guide/imports.md).

+---
+**_update from March 27, 2024: the following is not correct anymore, and will be removed from the documentation soon_**

 ### Preferred Instructions

 _Added 2020-05-06_